 Beyond the classroom

-Pace's cooperative education component includes experiental learning through co-op placements, community outreach, service learning, and Pace's extensive alumni network.
+Pace's cooperative education component includes experiential learning through co-op placements, community outreach, service learning, and Pace's extensive alumni network.
 These programs enable students to connect classroom theory with real-world practice.

-On both the New York City and Pleasantville campuses, you may elect to begin your education at Pace by living in designated First-Year Honors Areas with other Honors students.
+On both the New York City and Pleasantville campuses, you may elect to begin your education at Pace by living on one of the Honors Floors.
 This congenial residential life fosters camaraderie within the Honors community.
 Dinners with Honors faculty and guest lecturers, as well as other special programs, enhance the community experience.